Semrush helps you:

 One thing I should point out:

 There’s no guarantee that structured data will result in a rich snippet.
-Even if you have everything here set up PERFECTLY.
+Even if you have everything set up here PERFECTLY.

 In fact, Google makes this super clear in their documentation: